DoulaLabor Support + Companion

 I do NOT anything medical that nurses, doctors or midwives do – such as taking your blood pressure, administer drugs, catching the baby, do surgery and so on.
 I do NOT replace your partner.
 I support YOU and your partner in the birthing space.

-I am a Birth Doula and Photographer based in Southwest Michigan serving families.
-I'm based out of Benton Harbor, MI and I serve families in the Benton Harbor, St. Joseph, Kalamazoo, South Haven and Holland area.
+I am a certified Birth Doula and Photographer serving families in Southwest Michigan.
+I'm based out of Benton Harbor, MI and I serve families in the Benton Harbor, St. Joseph, Kalamazoo, South Haven & Holland areas.
+I can also serve Michigan City and South Bend area.

 I am an LGBTQ+ friendly and transgender safe space.
-All families types are welcome here.
+All family types are welcome here.

 Let's chat.
 There's no pressure.
 Let's see if I'm the right person for you.